CodeYourFuture/Terminal-Coursework-Week1/README.md

 I need to find the `script.js` file that is a part of MyFirstWebsite however you are **not** allowed to use a GUI, you must use Command Line and the Terminal.

-What commands would I need to change directory to the directory containing `script.js`?
+What commands would lsI need to change directory to the directory containing `script.js`?
 In the section below, write all the commands you used.

 Hint: You should use `cd` and `ls`.

 #### 1) Answer
+$ ls
+$ cd MyDocuments
+$ ls
+$ cd Projects
+$ ls
+$ cd MyFirstWebsite
+$ ls
+$ cd scripts
+$ ls
 <!-- Write your answer here -->

 ### 2) Find my Hotel Photo